sanjeevai/ML-Capstone/report.md

 ### Model Evaluation and Validation

 The final model was Light GBM.
 It was chosen for graduation rates only.
-But, when we applied hyperparameter tuning then it was the best model for retention rates also.
+But, when we applied hyperparameter tuning then it was proved to be the best model for retention rates also.

 Below are parameters of the final model:

-1. `objective='regression'`
+1. objective='regression'

 This indicates that we ae doing a regression problem.